php-fig/fig-standards/proposed/phpdoc.md

 You may use the @type tag to document the "Type" of the following "Structural Elements":

-* Constants, both class and global
+* Constants, both class and global scope
 * Properties
 * Variables, both global and local scope